-- Review the structure, size and composition (including the skills, knowledge, experience and diversity) of the Board at least annually and make recommendation on any proposed changes to the Board to complement the Group's corporate strategy. - Report to the Board on compliance with the Stock Exchange's rules and guidelines on Board composition from time to time. - 3.
-Identify individuals suitably qualified to become Board members and select or make recommendation to the Board on the selection of individuals nominated for directorship. - 4.
-Assess the independence of the Company's Independent non-executive Directors. - 5.
+- 1. Review the structure, size and composition (including the skills, knowledge, experience and diversity) of the Board at least annually and make recommendation on any proposed changes to the Board to complement the Group's corporate strategy. - 2.
+Report to the Board on compliance with the Stock Exchange's rules and guidelines on Board composition from time to time. - 3.
+Identify individuals suitably qualified to become Board - members and make recommendation to the Board on the selection of individuals nominated for directorship. - 4.
+Assess the independence of the Company's Independent Non-executive Directors. - - 5.
 Make recommendation to the Board on the appointment or re-appointment of Directors and succession planning for Directors, in particular the Chairman and the Chief Executive Officer based on an evaluation of scope and responsibility of the position and the advice from external recruitment consultants if considered appropriate.

-The Nomination Committee held three meetings during the year and has carried out the following:
+The Nomination Committee met twice during the year and together with e-mail communication, the work undertaken included the following: